adamkozel/log-web/README.md

 ## Install
 1. Fork this repo; do not just download it
+2. If you already use the Electron app, you might already have existing log and config files.
+Simply copy these into this folder's data folder.
-2. Run install.sh
+3. Run install.sh
-3. Start a log
+4. Start a log

 ## View
 You can view your logs online by navigating to the URL below.
 You may need to set up GH Pages in the settings of your forked repo.